 The Opera House, a California Registered Historical Landmark, is one of the state’s smallest historical parks, although you won’t find a park ranger on duty.
 The theater doesn’t receive any state or federal funds, operating solely on ticket sales, rental fees, fundraising proceeds, and donations, grants, etc. As one of only four fully functioning 19th century opera houses left in California, the Guild and the community are eager to preserve the building and its legacy.
 Once you’ve paid the Opera House a visit, you’re sure to see why.

-To learn more about the Opera House or to schedule a private tour, click here.
+To learn more about the Opera House or to schedule a private tour, click this link.